 - Septic shock: sepsis with shock: hypotension despite adequate fluid resuscitation.

 - Multiple organ dysfunction syndrome: Evidence of 2 or more organs failing.

-High in the progression hierarchy of SIRS, multiple organ dysfunction syndrome (MODS) represents the irrevocable grave undesired ill consequence of SIRS.
-Most patients of MODS are damaged beyond repair.
+High in the progression hierarchy of SIRS, multiple organ dysfunction syndrome (MODS) represents the irrevocable grave and undesired consequence of SIRS.
+Most patients of MODS will die.

 Close evaluation for other causes of shock should be made in case a particular patient does not satisfy the SIRS criteria.